-- Discussions between the previous or receiving schools prior to your child joining/leaving, including liaison with Nursery settings. - In preparation for the next academic year, all pupils attend a transition session where they spend some time with their new class teacher.
-Additional visits are also arranged if your child needs extra time in their new class/school.

-- Relevant teaching staff and Mrs Hardy are always willing to meet you and your child prior to them joining The Grove. - Secondary school visits are organised prior to Y7 transfer. - Secondary school transition preparation sessions may be run by linked agencies, such as the Mental Health Support Team. - Mrs Hardy liaises with the SENCos from local secondary schools to pass on information regarding SEND pupils. - Where a pupil may have more specialised needs, a separate meeting may be arranged between Mrs Hardy, the secondary school SENCo, you and, where appropriate, your child.
+- Discussions between the previous or receiving schools/nurseries prior to your child joining/leaving. - In preparation for the next academic year, all pupils attend a transition session where they spend some time with their new class teacher.
+Additional visits are also arranged if your child needs extra time in their new class/school. - Transition support sessions with TAs may be offered if required - Relevant teaching staff and Mrs Hardy are always willing to meet you and your child prior to them joining The Grove. - Secondary school support visits are organised prior to Y7 transfer. - Secondary school transition preparation sessions may be run by linked agencies, such as the Mental Health Support Team. - Mrs Hardy liaises with the SENCos from local schools to pass on information regarding SEND pupils. - Where a pupil may have more specialised needs, a separate meeting may be arranged between Mrs Hardy, the receiving school SENCo, you and, where appropriate, your child.

-14. How are the school's resources allocated and matched to children's special educational needs?
+How are the school's resources allocated and matched to children's special educational needs?

 The SEND budget is allocated each financial year.
 The money is used to provide additional support or resources dependent on an individual's needs.
 The additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year.
-Resources may include deployment of staff or specialised resources, depending on individual circumstances.
+Resources may include deployment of staff, specialised resources or intervention programme, depending on individual circumstances.